 - 2005 CT Legislature passes legislation creating a Georgetown Special Taxing District

 - 2005 Georgetown Special Taxing District receives $5mm USDA loan to build sewer

 - 2008 Financial crash of 2008 stalls redevelopment

 - 2009 Georgetown Special Taxing district issues $14,45 million GO Bond to finance project

-- Between 2009 and 2015 Multiple attempts to revive the development fail.
+- 2009 – 2015 Multiple attempts to revive the development fail.

-- 2020 – On September 21st, the Supreme Court ruled in the Town’s favor.
+- 2020 September 21st CT Supreme Court ruling in the Town’s of Redding’s favor.

 Following the initial assessments funded by the $200,000 grant, the Town is eligible to apply to future grant rounds of up to $2mm per grant, to fund additional assessments, planning activities, infrastructure, partial remediation of contaminated materials.